samsquire/ideas4/README.md

 We want to handle multiple consumers and multiple producers.
 And scale by adding more of each.

-We map the synchronous code to a tree of disruptors each indepdently monitoring an event qeueue.
+We map the synchronous code to a tree of disruptors each independently monitoring an event qeueue.

 When an IO event or CPU completion event comes in, we generate an event that needs to be processed.
 This is written to the ring buffer for events down the chain of that destination type.